jeremytammik/tbc/a/1880_texture_uv_coord.md

 The Building Coder article on [Faces](https://thebuildingcoder.typepad.com/blog/2010/01/faces.html) helps somewhat.

 However, it explains UV as two variables that parameterize a face, but they are related to the structure of the face in 3D space, not how each vertex of the face is mapped to the bitmap.
-I'd appreciate it very much if you can elaborate on this, that is, how can I convert the UV coordiantes returned by PolymeshTopology.GetUV to pixel coordinate on the image or in the range (0,1).
+I'd appreciate it very much if you can elaborate on this, that is, how can I convert the `UV` coordinates returned by `PolymeshTopology.GetUV` to pixel coordinate on the image or in the range (0,1).

 The article on [PolymeshTopology UVs](https://forums.autodesk.com/t5/revit-api-forum/polymeshtopology-uvs/td-p/8641007) is relevant;
 however, the answer given is not detailed enough to actually solve the problem.

 **Answer:** Here is my current approach:

-The PolymeshTopology.GetUV method returns a UV coordiante that represents the parameters of a face.
+The PolymeshTopology.GetUV method returns a UV coordinate that represents the parameters of a face.
 Therefore, I guess they are related to the dimension of the face that they parameterize.
-These UV coordiantes can be converted to display units via UnitUtils.ConvertFromInternalUnits (deprecated, but anyway...), and, in my add-in, centimeters are used.
+These UV coordinates can be converted to display units via UnitUtils.ConvertFromInternalUnits (deprecated, but anyway...), and, in my add-in, centimeters are used.
 So, we have the UV in centimeters.

 The next step is to obtain the size of the bitmap.